 - Services offered by a provider from out-of-state or out-of-network of the health plan, unless prior authorization has been granted

-- Personal effects or comfort items needed in hospital, e.g. telephone, TV, etc.
+- Personal effects or comfort items needed in the hospital, e.g. telephone, TV, etc.

 - Use of emergency room for routine treatment